-Figure 1: Map of HALO flight sections with WALES DIAL water vapour observations during the research campaigns NARVAL, NARVAL2, NAWDEX, WISE, EUREC4A and CIRRUS-HL (for detailed overview see Sect.
+Figure 1: Map of HALO flight sections with WALES DIAL water vapor observations during the research campaigns NARVAL, NARVAL2, NAWDEX, WISE, EURECA and Cirrus-HL (for detailed overview see Sect.
 2.1).

-The number of observations with respect to latitude (Fig. 2a) illustrates the high data availability in the midlatitudes, which is the region of interest in this study.
-This data set that covers humidity observations in a broad spectrum of synoptic situations is considered to be representative for midlatitude weather.
-Figure 2b shows the distribution of the water vapour observations covering four orders of magnitude ranging from 10^{-3} to 10^{1} g kg-1.
-The bimodal shape of the histogram is composed of a broad moist part that can be assigned to the troposphere and a fraction of low humidity representing the dry conditions in the stratosphere.
+The number of observations with respect to latitude (Fig. 2a) illustrates the high data availability in the midlatitudes, which is the region of major interest in this study.
+This data set that covers humidity observations in a broad spectrum of synoptic situations (e.g., extratropical cyclones or anticyclones) is considered to be representative for mid-latitude weather.
+Figure 2b shows the distribution of measured water vapor covering four orders of magnitude ranging from $10^{-3}$ to $10^1$ g kg-1.
+The bimodal

+- 165 shape of the histogram is composed of a broad moist part that can be assigned to the troposphere and a fraction of low humidity representing the dry conditions in the stratosphere.
 Each campaign exhibits an individual footprint of measured humidity, depending on the season, observation areas and the flight level selection.
 For instance, the histograms for NAWDEX and WISE are remarkably similar since both campaigns took place over the North Atlantic in fall.
-However, as only two NIR wavelengths were operated to measure water vapour during WISE, less measurements are available at high humidity levels.
-NARVAL shows a distinctive dry spectrum of measured humidity corresponding to the winter season and less data is available for the LS, resulting from frequent low flight altitudes.
-The CIRRUS-HL summer campaign stands out because a large proportion of high moisture values was observed.
-The NARVAL2 and the EUREC4A campaign provide UTLS measurements only for one flight and thus, compared to the other field campaigns, provide a small number of observations (see also Table 1).
+However, as only two NIR wavelengths were operated to measure water vapor during WISE, less measurements are available at high humidity levels. - 170 NARVAL shows a distinctive dry spectrum of measured humidity corresponding to the winter season and less data is available for the LS, resulting from frequent low flight altitudes.
+The Cirrus-HL summer campaign stands out because a large proportion of high moisture values was observed.
+The NARVAL2 and the EURECA campaign provide UTLS measurements only for one flight and thus, compared to the other field campaigns, provide a small number of observations (see also Table 1).